 Students are encouraged to complete their applications as early as possible!.
 To be eligible for an invitation to our annual recruiting weekend held in February, domestic applications must be submitted by December 1st.
 International students outside the United States may apply until January 15th.

 The annual recruiting symposium for the graduate program in Genetics is held in February.
 The symposium provides opportunities for prospective graduate students to meet faculty and students in the program, tour our modern research facilities and discover first-hand the wide range of research opportunities available.
 Graduate student research is showcased at the annual research competition, held concurrently with the recruiting symposium.
 Prospective graduate students from all over the country will be in attendance, so the symposium provides opportunities to become acquainted with potential colleagues.
 The program provides most meals, lodging and round-trip airfare for students visiting College Station.
-Domestic and international students living in the United States who have completed their application -including GRE scores, resume and statement of purpose by December 1st are eligible to be considered for an invitation to attend the recruiting symposium.
+Domestic and international students living in the United States who have completed their application -including, resume, letters of recommendation, transcripts and statement of purpose by December 1st are eligible to be considered for an invitation to attend the recruiting symposium.

 Review of applications for University-sponsored fellowships begins December 1st.
 To be eligible for consideration, applications for the Genetics program should be completed no later than that date.